ToxicFrog/doom-mods/gzap/doc/glossary.md

 ## Out-Of-World

 Objects that are part of the playsim but do not exist in the world.
-The `StaticEventHandler`s used to manage the rando state, for example.
+The `EventHandler`s used to manage the rando state, for example.

 ## Position

 The position of an object in the Doom world space, as an (X,Y,Z) coordinate triple.
-Sometimes paired with an angle.

 ## Tuning